- Understanding the SAP partnership system is necessary to how SAP controls both partners and their customers.

 However, SAP’s claims were known to be false within both IBM and Oracle.
 I know this because I interacted with specialists within both companies and discussed this topic in depth.
 Things that I was able to publish at Brightwork Research & Analysis, IBM, Oracle, and others knew, but could not publish.
 Within a restricted area of criticism in the article, IBM Finally Begins to Fight Back.

 That is the power of SAP’s and SAP’s partnership agreement.
 That is how far down the rabbit hole goes.

 Loss of Freedom of Speech on SAP and Indirect Access

 Very few software vendors have said much publicly on indirect access.
 However, recently one software vendor has done this.
-This is only one vendor out of hundreds that are negatively impacted by SAP.
+This is only one vendor out of hundreds negatively impacted by SAP.

 The vendor that is doing this is taking a chance by doing it.
-Still, this vendor has been careful to only focus on indirect access while otherwise praising SAP and the overall SAP community.
-The story the vendor presents about SAP (outside of indirect access) is a fairytale.
+Still, this vendor has been careful to focus only on indirect access while praising SAP and the overall SAP community.
+The vendor’s story about SAP (outside of indirect access) is a fairytale.
 SAP never behaved in a manner abusive of its power before it began enforcing indirect access against SAP customers.
 It leaves out SAP’s overall history and focuses only on the abuse area that affects this vendor individually: indirect access.

 This vendor even stated.

 After a careful examination of this vendor’s media output on indirect access, it appears this is because the vendor has the partnership with SAP as a limitation on their criticism.
 Plus, the other areas of SAP’s abuse don’t affect them, so why point them out?

 They are restricted from freedom of speech by SAP but are acting as if they aren’t.

 While often cursing SAP in private one-on-one conversations with me, SAP partners’ vendors perform a quick about-face when discussing anything publicly.